 Includes Academic OneFile with 14,000 indexed titles (6,500 peer reviewed with Full-text).
-Includes JSTOR and PsycINFO.
+Includes PsycINFO.
 Includes General OneFile to access FODOR’S travel guides.
 Useful for discussing contemporary issues like Abortion and Immigration is Opposing Viewpoints with pro/con viewpoint essays and periodical articles.

 (Blue Letter Bible) Search the Bible in the KJV, NKJV, NASB and other versions and see biblical passages in the original Greek or Hebrew language with their respective Lexicon translations.
 Both the KJV and NASB versions are tied to Strong’s numbering system.

 “A curated academic search-engine, indexing over 4,870 free e-journals…” in Economics, Ecology, Science, Biomedical, Arts, History, Humanities and Business

 Bielefeld Academic Search Engine: One of the world’s most voluminous search engines (with 3,000 sources) especially for academic open access web resources.
 It offers academic quality and relevance resources, Deep Web resources, precise bibliographic data, sorting options, and “refine your search result” options.

 Including online works of Wayne Grudem, John Piper, F.F.
 Bruce, John Calvin, Charles Hodge, Jonathan Edwards, and many others.